AspicTechnologies/sphere-doc/Introduction.md

 ## Concept

-Most current tools used in game sound design require from the developper to manually define reverb zones and triggers, this approach require high level of sound expertise and a lot of tweeking to obtain a realistic result.
+Most current tools used in game sound design require from the developper to manually define reverb zones and triggers, this approach require high level of sound expertise and a lot of tweeking to obtain realistic results.
-Sphere use a Geometrical approach with 3D audio materials to dynamically generate the most appropriates sound effects for each point of your scene, reaching a level of precision unnatainable otherwise.
+Sphere is based on a Geometrical approach using 3D audio materials to dynamically generate the most appropriates sound effects for each point of your scene, reaching a level of precision unnatainable otherwise.

 ## Main features